joylarkin/joylarkin/README.md

 - 👩‍💻 Currently working on global marketing, community, and evangelism at ZeroTier.

-- 💬 Ask me about tech, marketing, startups, web3.
+- 💬 Ask me about tech, marketing, startups, OSS, decentralization, web3.

 - 📜 I was probably on the Internet 🌐 way before you.